mrodriguezcote/octo-umbrella/README.md

 The optional argument `command` can be either the name of a level (like `level2`) or the name of a test set (like `filtration`).
 When calling `npm start [command]` the tests will execute in dependency mode, that is, the more complex tests will not execute until the previous tests have passed.
 If `npm start performance` is called, then all level 1 and level 2 tests will run before the performance tests run.

-when developing/debugging new tests call `npm start [command] bypass` to bypass dependency mode.
+When developing/debugging new tests call `npm start [command] bypass` to bypass dependency mode.
 This will run the level or set indicated by `command` without executing any previous simpler tests.
 By default, calling `npm start` or `npm start bypass` with no `command` argument will run all available base tests.

 ##### Client Configuration